PAYG Instalments

 So what are PAYG instalments?

 As a business owner, you're probably aware of the importance of paying your taxes on time.
-However, you may not be familiar with PAYG instalments and how they work.
+However, you may not be familiar with pay as you go (PAYG) instalments and how they work.
+It's important to understand the basics regarding the PAYG Instalment system to ensure that you aren't underpaying your taxes.
+This article will explain what PAYG instalments are and how they can benefit your business.

 Although it may seem frustrating and confusing at first, the fact that you are required to pay PAYG instalments is a sign that your income has reached an amount worthy of registering on the ATO's radar.
-Congratulations!

 It is important to note that PAYG instalments are distinct from PAYG withholding which applies to payments to employees.
 This difference can be explored in greater detail here.
+Essentially, PAYG withholding is the amount you pay to the ATO on behalf of your employees as part of their income tax liability, and PAYG instalments relate to your business's expected tax liability.
+They are instalments made to the ATO periodically throughout the year based on your expected income tax liability.

 How do PAYG Instalments work?